 Penn State Altoona announces African-American Read-In events

-ALTOONA – The twenty-fifth annual African-American Read-In Chain will be celebrated at Penn State Altoona February 23 – 24, 2014.
-This year’s theme, Lift Every Voice, recognizes the close relationship between the musical and literary arts.
+ALTOONA — The twenty-fourth annual African-American Read-In Chain will be celebrated at Penn State Altoona February 24 – 25, 2013.
+This year’s theme is 1963 – 2013: from the March into the Millennium.

-At 5:30 p.m., Yona Harvey, featured author of the 2014 African American Read-In at Penn State Altoona will give a reading of her works.
+In late afternoon, a coffee house will take place for Penn State Altoona students to share their original poetry and spoken word art.
+At 5:30 p.m., Ross Gay, featured author of the 2013 African American Read-In at Penn State Altoona will give a reading of his works.

-A book signing will immediately follow the presentation, where Harvey’s book will be available for purchase.
-This event is free and open to the public and sponsored by the Penn State Altoona English Program’s Writers and Speakers Series.
+A book signing will immediately follow the presentation, where the poet’s two books will be available for purchase.
+This event is free and open to the public and sponsored by the Penn State Altoona English Program’s Writers & Speakers Series.

 If you’d like to sign up to read or have questions about the Monday Marathon, contact Robin Reese at email@example.com.

-The 2014 African American Read-In at Penn State Altoona events are sponsored by Dr. Lori J. Bechtel-Wherry, chancellor and dean, The Letters Arts and Sciences Program, The Office of Institutional Equity and Diversity and International Student Services, The Division of Arts and Humanities, The Division of Education, Human Development, and Social Sciences, The Altoona College Honors Program, and the Blair County NAACP.
+The 2013 African American Read-In at Penn State Altoona events are sponsored by Dr. Lori J. Bechtel-Wherry, chancellor; The Letters Arts and Sciences Program; The Office of Institutional Equity and Diversity, The Division of Arts and Humanities; The Division of Education, Human Development, and Social Sciences; The Altoona College Honors Program; and the Blair County NAACP.